-I felicitously brought-in this Bohri Eid with an authentic Bohri Thaal that seamlessly induced a food coma during a well-organised dining process.
-As I sat down to savour the Thaal, Mariyam, one of the family members, oversaw us through each dish.
-(It’s a part of the process!)
-The meal kicked off with a zesty welcome drink – the Rose Sherbet infused with sabza, a refreshing cooler that helps you cut and run Mumbai’s heat.
-The lunch, however, started with a pinch of salt and conversations about the traditions of the Bohri Thaal.
+I welcomed this Bohri Eid with a real Bohri Thaal, which induced a food coma through a well-organized dining procedure.
+Mariyam, one of the family members, was watching over me as I sat down to enjoy the Thaal.
+It’s a part of the process!
+The lunch began with a zesty welcome drink, a Rose Sherbet seasoned with sabza.
+It is a refreshing cooler that helps you cut and sprint through Mumbai’s heat.
+The lunch, on the other hand, began with a grain of salt and a discussion on the Bohri Thaal’s customs.

 Mariyam was quick to point out that salt not only stimulates saliva production but also increases hunger, which is necessary for finishing this Thaal.
 During this discourse, lemons, green and Khajur Chutney with Jaggery, and pineapple raita were all placed on the Thaal one by one.
 Mariyam explained to me that a traditional Bohri dinner is made up of three components: Kharaas, which are savoury appetisers, Jaman, which is the main dish, and Meethas, which is the dessert.

 I tried smoked Mutton Keema samosas with lemon bits, Shahi Chicken Cheese Rolls with green chutney, and Raan cooked in red sauce for 48 hours for the Bohri Eid.
 The secret is to keep squeezing lemon juice on the keema samosas while eating them, as the lemon intensifies the smoky flavour of the keema samosas.